Are you planning to spend 3 days in Mexico City?

 Day 3 – Frida Kahlo, Trotsky and Coyoacan

-On the third day of your Mexico City visit, we recommend heading straight to the Frida Kahlo Museum (Museo Frida Kahlo) – also known as La Casa Azul (the Blue House).
+On the third day of your Mexico City visit, we recommend heading straight to the Frida Kahlo Museum (Museo Frida Kahlo).

-Located in the Coyoacan borough, it’s a must-see in Mexico City.
+Also known as La Casa Azul (the Blue House), this museum is located in the Coyoacan borough.
+And it’s a must-see in Mexico City.

 Frida Kahlo has secured her position as one Mexico’s most treasured artists, extending way beyond her marriage to the famous Diego Rivera.